yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Grading

-Submission guidelines will be sent through canvas announcement.
+Submission guidelines will be sent through canvas announcement on Friday.

 **Assignments should be completed individually, however, discussion is encouraged.**